tensorflow/tfjs-examples/intent-classifier/README.md

 ## Preparing training data

-There are four scripts listed in package.json for preparing the training data.
+There are four npm/yarn scripts listed in package.json for preparing the training data.
 Each writes out one of more new files.

+The two scripts needed to train the intent classifier are:

-1. convert-to-csv: Converts the raw data into a csv format
+1. `yarn convert-raw-to-csv`: Converts the raw data into a csv format
-2. convert-to-tensors: Converts the strings in the CSV created in step 1 into tensors.
+2. `yarn convert-csv-to-tensors`: Converts the strings in the CSV created in step 1 into tensors.

+The two scripts needed to train the token tagger are:

-3. convert-to-tagged-tokens: Extracts tokens from sentences in the original data and tags each token with a category
+1. `yarn convert-raw-to-tagged-tokens`: Extracts tokens from sentences in the original data and tags each token with a category
-4. convert-tokens: embeds the tokens from the queries using the universal sentence encoder and writes out a look-up-table.
+2. `yarn convert-tokens-to-embeddings`: embeds the tokens from the queries using the universal sentence encoder and writes out a look-up-table.

-You can run all of these commands with
+You can run all four of these commands with

 ```
 yarn prep-data